T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval-Bench: A Multi-Dimensional Benchmark Dataset

-For subjective evaluation, we tested 12 of the most representative and advanced T2V models, including Sora, Pika, Gen-3, Open-Sora, PixVerse, Show-1, VideoCrafter, Dreamina, KLing, Dream Machine, Pixeling, and TypeMovie.
+We select 13 most representative and advanced T2V models, including Sora, Pika 1.0, Runway Gen-3 Alpha, Open-Sora 1.2, PixVerse V2, Show-1, VideoCrafter, Dreamina 1.0, Kling 1.0, Dream Machine 1.0, Pixeling, and TypeMovie.
 Details of these models are provided in Table \ref{tab1}.
-Using 100 custom prompts and Sora’s 48 prompts, a total of 1,735 videos were generated across 11 models (excluding Sora).
-The distribution of generated videos for each category is shown in Figure \ref{fig4}.
+We generated a total of 1,783 videos including 48 publicly available videos from Sora and 1,735 videos generated independently.
+The distribution of video quantities across each category is illustrated in Figure \ref{fig4}(a).

-Notably, the T2V models included in this evaluation are current as of July 2024.
+Notably, the T2V models included in this evaluation were all released before July 2024.
 We plan to supplement and update the list of models in future evaluations to ensure continued relevance and comprehensiveness.